Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

       - sed -i '/^# %wheel ALL=(ALL:ALL) ALL/s/^# //' /etc/sudoers
       - 127.0.0.1 l

+#Milestone 3: After Step 6 (System Configuration) - Can pause at this point

 # Step 7: Set Up TPM and LUKS2

     Install tpm2-tools and dependencies: